ZoeZinovia/EchoTCP/README.md

 * Go must be [installed](https://golang.org/dl/)
 * Go ROUTE and Go PATH must be configured according to your preferences.
 See [here](https://www.geeksforgeeks.org/golang-gopath-and-goroot/) for more information.
-* There are a few other Go library imports that should not require additional installations.
+* There are a few other Go library imports, e.g. io, that do not require additional installations.

 ### Installing and using